How To obtain Information

 Submitting a Request

 A FOIA request must be in writing.
-DLA will accept FOIA requests submitted online at FOIAOnline or by mail.
+DLA will accept FOIA requests submitted online at FOIAOnline.
 There are no special forms needed for making a FOIA request.

 Include your name and complete mailing address.
 Provide a daytime telephone number and/or an e-mail address so that we may be able to contact you if needed.

-Indicate that it is a "FOIA Request" on both your letter and envelope or in the subject line of your e-mail.
+Indicate that it is a "FOIA Request" in the subject line of your e-mail.